 We often assists URHC with leadership and pastoral training seminars in the camp.

 Our on-going Bibles for Refugees project is helping to meet the extreme need for Scriptures in the camp.

 Our Rooftops for Churches project is helping provide building materials needed for church related structures (e.g. metal sheets for roofing).

 Our IDP Water Project is underway and will soon to provide a much needed well in the IDP camp on the outskirts of Kakuma town.
 The well will provide a local source of water for the 2000 IDP as well as another 5000 local Turkana people.

 Context: Located in the extreme northwest of Kenya, Kakuma refugee camp was established in the early 1990s in response to wars and violence in the region.
-The refugee camp population presently includes more than 128,000 men, women and children - most of whom originated from Somalia, Sudan, Ethiopia, D.R.
+The refugee camp population presently includes more than 138,000 men, women and children - most of whom originated from Somalia, South Sudan, Sudan, Ethiopia, D.R.
 Congo, Eritrea, Uganda, Burundi, and Rwanda.
-Kakuma is the third largest refugee camp in the world.
+Kakuma is among the largest refugee camps in the world.